Childhood cancer: Signs and symptoms

+Common childhood malignancies can be categorized by the International Classification of Childhood Cancer (ICCC), which is a standardized method created by the World Health Organization (WHO).

 Risk factors

-Risk factors are any genetic or environmental exposure that increase the chances of developing a pathological condition.
+Risk factors are any genetic or environmental exposure that increases the chances of developing a pathological condition.
 Some examples are age, family history, environmental factors, genetics, and economic status among others.
+Several chromosomal disorders and constitutional syndromes are also associated with childhood cancer.